-Most BLM field offices base their population estimates on direct counts from either a helicopter or fixed-wing aircraft.
-All wild horses and burros one year of age or older are considered adults and are counted in these estimates.
-Foals are counted during these surveys to provide information on foal production; however, a foal is not counted as part of the population until January 1 of the year following its birth.
+All wild horses and burros one year of age or older are considered adults and are counted in population estimates.
+Foals are counted during surveys to provide information on foal production; however, a foal is not counted as part of the population until January 1 of the year following its birth.

 The BLM is able to count from the ground a few of the smallest herds that are easy to reach and observe.
 In these cases, animals are uniquely identified (to avoid double counting) based on natural markings, such as body color and face and leg patterns.

 Many of the BLM’s Herd Management Areas (HMAs) share a common boundary with HMAs in a neighboring district or state.
 Managers coordinate with each other to reduce the potential to double-count or miss animals because of movement between HMAs.

 In addition to collecting information about the location and condition of herds within HMAs, the BLM compiles basic data about the land, such as the amount and quality of forage and the availability of water.
 Information about wildlife or livestock use is also collected.

 The direct count method historically used by BLM involves the counting of each wild horse and burro actually seen either on the ground or during aerial surveys.
 This method, the Government Accountability Office concluded in an October 2008 report, results in an undercount of populations.